 But I really liked the idea of smiley faces illustrating this concept – so I included it anyway.

-Regardless of whether the smiley faces all have the right colour, or even if we should make these relative comparisons at all, the important take-home is really to look at how your choice of training technique affects your animal given the place you’re currently at.
+Regardless of whether the smiley faces all have the right colour, or even if we should make these relative comparisons at all, the intended take-home message of this blog post is really to look at how your choice of training technique affects your animal, given the place you’re currently at.